Four Horsemen of the Apocalypse: As infectious disease

 Under another interpretation, the first Horseman is called Pestilence and is associated with infectious disease and plague.
 It appears at least as early as 1906 in the Jewish Encyclopedia.
 This particular interpretation is common in popular culture references to the Four Horsemen.

 The origin of this interpretation is unclear.
 Some translations of the Bible mention "plague" (e.g. the New International Version) or "pestilence" (e.g. the Revised Standard Version) in connection with the riders in the passage following the introduction of the fourth rider; cf. "They were given power over a fourth of the Earth to kill by sword, famine, plague, and by the wild beasts of the Earth." in the NASB.
-However, the original Greek does not use the word for "plague" or "pestilence" here, simply "death" (θάνατος).
+However, the original Greek does not use the word for "plague" or "pestilence" here, simply "death" (θᾰ́νᾰτος, thánatos).
 The use of "pestilence" was likely drawn from other parts of the Book of Revelation and included here as another form of death.
 Also, whether this passage refers to the fourth rider only or the four riders as a whole is a matter of debate.